The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Light Curve Construction

-Although the physical mechanism that drives the AGN optical and X-ray variability is still uncertain, it is established that the light variations in these bands are correlated \citep[see.,][and references therein]{Gaskell2003}.
-By investigating the optical and X-ray (2-10 keV) light curves of NGC 4151 collected over several decades, \cite{Czerny2003} found that, although there is an independent long-timescale (over $\sim$10 years) component that dominates the optical variations, the optical variability of NGC 4151 also contains a short-timescale component well-correlated with the X-ray variability over 5-1000 days. \citet{Edelson2017} also confirmed the strong correlation between the UV/optical and X-ray variability of NGC 4151.
-In addition, they reported that the UV/optical band variation lags ~3-4 days behind the hard X-rays based on a high-cadence ($\sim0.2$ day) {\it Swift} monitoring campaign combined with intensive coordinated ground-based observations.
-Since the IR lag of NGC 4151 is less than 100 days, it should be possible to utilize the short-time X-ray variability to pin down the IR lag measurements when the optical data are limited.
+\cite{Czerny2003} compared the optical and X-ray light curves of NGC 4151 over several decades.
+They found an independent long-timescale (over $\sim$10 years) component that dominates the optical variations, but that the optical variations also contain a short-timescale component well-correlated with the X-ray ones over 5-1000 days. \citet{Edelson2017} also confirmed the strong correlation between the UV/optical and X-ray variability of NGC 4151, although they also found that the UV/optical band variation lags ~3-4 days behind the hard X-rays.
+Since the IR lag of NGC 4151 is less than 100 days, we have used the short-time X-ray variability to pin down the IR lag measurements when the optical data are limited.
+This approach is successfully illustrated by \citealt{Noda2020}.
+It is particularly useful for JD 2457000--2458500, when the optical data are too poor for our reverberation analysis.\footnote{Although supernova 2018aoq was discovered on 2018-04-01 (JD:2458208), 73\arcsec from the NGC 4151 nucleus (see \url{http://www.rochesterastronomy.org/sn2018/sn2018aoq.html}), we do not see its influences in the X-ray light curves, possibly due to it being relatively faint compared to the AGN.} To make a consistent comparison, we generate a synthetic B-band light curve by scaling and shifting the X-ray light curve and adding a 4-day delay (as found by \citet{Edelson2017}).

-To test this approach, Figure~\ref{fig:x-ray-curve} compares the BAT and MAXI X-ray curves with the optical B-band and near-IR K-band light curves of NGC 4151.
-Although there are different flux trends over $\sim$10$^3$ days, there are similarities in variability features over a timescale of ~10$^2$ days.
-Due to the irregular sampling of the B-band light curves, some IR features cannot be matched with the optical data.
-Instead, the X-ray light curves offer an alternative source to look for time lags.
-This is particularly true for JD 2457000--2458500.

-In the following analysis, we will measure the dust lags by correlating the X-ray and IR light curves when there are insufficient optical data to measure the IR lags.
-To make a consistent comparison of the best-fitting parameters, we scale and shift the X-ray light curve to match the optical B-band light curve to approximate the accretion disk variability amplitude at the same (B) wavelength.
-In addition, considering the time lags between the X-ray and UV/optical variations reported by \citet{Edelson2017}, we add a 4-day delay to the X-ray light curves to make the final synthetic optical light curve.